-We are pleased to announce that the fourth edition of the London Chess and Education Conference will take place on 10-11 December 2016 at the Hilton Kensington Olympia.
+We are pleased to announce that the fourth edition of the London Chess and Education Conference will take place on 10-12 December 2016 at the Hilton Kensington Olympia.
+This is the first year in which we are able to hold a three-day conference.
 As usual it coincides with the first weekend of the London Chess Classic held at the Olympia Conference Centre.
 The theme of the Conference is “The Didactics of Chess”.

 The theme focuses on the practice of teaching in the classroom – how to engage and enthuse children, how to bring the whole class together, reviews of best practice, teaching tips from leading experts, and so on.
 Our first year focused on the benefits to schools, in our second year we explored the relationships between chess and mathematics, last year we outlined the interactions between chess and society.
 This year we return to the basics.